-PHA continues to implement additional efficiencies in the HCV Program designed to simplify processing and streamline administrative processes.
+PHA will continue to utilize MTW flexibility to implement efficiencies in the HCV Program designed to simplify processing and streamline administrative processes.
 This activity includes:

-- Restriction on Elective Moves -Families are permitted to move within PHA's jurisdiction after the initial term of assisted occupancy and at the time of regular recertification. - Criteria for Portability Moves PHA has established criteria for all port out moves.
+- Restriction on Elective Moves Families are permitted to move within PHA's jurisdiction after the initial term of assisted occupancy and at the time of regular recertification. - Criteria for Portability Moves PHA has established criteria for all port out moves.
 The criteria requires that MTW voucher participants requesting to port out provide a verified employment, education, safety, or medical/disability need to support their move to another jurisdiction. - Development of Local Forms PHA will prepare local forms which reflect PHA's MTW policies and procedures.